Frequently asked questions

 What different types of mortgages are there?

-Repayment - also known as a Repayment or Capital & Interest mortgage.
+Repayment - also known as a Repayment or Capital and Interest mortgage.
 Your repayments pay off the interest and part of the capital borrowed each month.
 There is a set term in which you will clear the entire mortgage amount.

 Interest Only - Your repayments only repay the interest on your mortgage.
 You are responsible for the repayment of the capital when the mortgage reaches the end of the term.